 The shortest lived double-oh concluded ‘On her Majesty’s Secret Service’ at Piz Gloria, atop the Schilthorn mountain in the resort of Murren, Switzerland.
 Once the clinic of perpetual super-villain Blofeld this revolving restaurant offers sensational views of the Bernese Alps.
 If skiing is the thing for you, the 1,300m decent from the top stretches across a range of runs that meander through the Swiss mountainside.
 For off-piste adventures there is plenty of challenging terrain that will test advanced and expert skiers alike.

 After a particularly torturous scene, Bond in ‘Casino Royal’ is sent to the Villa Balbianello on the shores of Lake Como.
 We can think of no better place for rest and recuperation that this peaceful Italian paradise.
-Available for weddings and viewings, the villa has no accommodation, but Lake Como has plenty of options.
+Available for weddings and viewings, the villa has no accommodations, but Lake Como has plenty of options.
 Escape the crowds and seek out a quieter place like Molstrasio – after all, given the tranquil charm of the lake, why settle for less?

 Goldeneye- Casino De Monte Carlo, Monaco

 Ever the smooth gambler and suave dresser, Bond fits right in at the Casino De Monte Carlo in Monaco.
 This luxury establishment played host to voltaic meeting with Georgian renegade Xenia Onatopp, and would be an ideal location to fulfil adolescent playboy fantasies.
-The streets of Monte Carlo glitter with wealth, and the Casino is at the centre of such opulence.
+The streets of Monte Carlo glitter with wealth, and the Casino is at the center of such opulence.
 Explore the jewel of the Riviera through the glamour and prestige of the Monaco Grand Prix or take out a boat and drift your well-earned winnings, and time, away.

 Octopussy- Lake Taj Palace, India